kjdion84/turtle/readme.md

 This will show the user an error alert if they have reached their plan limit for the specified model.

 Billable users will have a `Billing` dropdown option when they click on their username in the navbar.
-They will also be shown an alert if they are in free trial mode or their plan has expired due to lack of payment.
+They will also be shown an alert if they are in free trial mode or their account has become inactive due to lack of payment.
 Also, there will be a checkbox for `Billable` in the `User` add/edit modals, which allows you enable or disable billing per user (for example, if you want to give a specific user free access to your app forever).

 ## reCAPTCHA